Reports to: Senior Director of Maritime Southeast Asia

 - Work directly with Council members to drive initiatives in countries across ASEAN by identifying local government priorities and expanding on public-private engagement opportunities such as regular dialogues and consultations

-- Build relationships with U.S. and ASEAN government officials and policy makers/influencers including think tanks, academics and the media
+- Build relationships with U.S. and ASEAN government officials and policy makers/influencers

 - Build a network of industry partners and relationships with key industry associations

-- Conduct research on trade policy
+- Conduct research on trade policy.

 - Monitor implications of policy and political activity on sector-specific business areas and provide regular updates to member companies, including staying up to date on key contacts and regional and U.S.-based events